ComputationalLaw/CV19-Data-Privacy-Principles/README.md

 * Possible contacts determined privately on a user’s own device using open source code and cryptographic algorithms
 * Data never leave the user’s device (100% local), unless they become ill and opt to release it to a health official
-* Trusted health officials remove all diagnosed patient personally identifiable information – only releasing the redacted location trail
+* Trusted health officials remove all diagnosed patient personally identifiable information
-* Only release the redacted, disconnected, and aggregated space-time points
+* Only release the redacted, disconnected, and aggregated space-time points (from location data) or obfuscated identifiers (from e.g.,Bluetooth)
 * Space-time points will be deleted after they are no longer actively needed, estimated at between 21 and 28 days.

 ---------

 > _Below, Please find other relevant sources currenbtly under consideration for incorporation into a general set of CV19 Contact Tracing Principles.
-If you are aware of other example materials relevant to CV19 contact tracing please let us know in our [GitHub Issues](https://github.com/mitmedialab/CV19-Data-Privacy-Principles/issues)._
+If you are aware of other example materials relevant to CV19 contact tracing please let us know in our [GitHub Issues](https://github.com/ComputationalLaw/CV19-Data-Privacy-Principles/issues/new)._

 ---------